The Garden Media Guild Awards 2018: Categories

 7 Practical Journalist of the Year

-For the journalist who is able to convey horticultural techniques clearly and accurately, keep seasonal content fresh and engage readers so much they rush straight into their garden to give it a try.
+For the journalist who is able to convey practical horticultural techniques clearly and accurately, keep seasonal content fresh and engage readers so much they rush straight into their garden to give it a try.

 Sponsored by Thompson & Morgan